 President & Chief Executive Officer (CEO)

 Mr. Daphnis is a recognized leader in international development.
-Mr. Daphnis’s professional expertise is in the areas of housing finance, microfinance, emergency management, urban development, housing and infrastructure rehabilitation, municipal services cost recovery, and urban environmental management.
+Mr. Daphnis’s professional expertise is in the areas of urban environmental management, basic services delivery, inclusive governance, financial inclusion, emergency management, and housing and infrastructure rehabilitation.

 For nine years, he also served as a member of the faculty at the Boulder Institute of Microfinance.
 Mr. Daphnis has authored and edited two books on housing finance, including the seminal work Housing Microfinance: a Guide to Practice (Kumarian Press, January 2004).
 He holds a master’s degree in urban planning from Cornell University, as well as a master’s degree in architecture.